-Some of our clients use Windows Server (in our case, Server 2008r2) as a terminal server.
+Some of our clients use Windows Server (in our case, Server 2008r2 which is getting pretty old) as a terminal server.
 This has many advantages in allowing them to consolodate their usage in one location.

 At a certain level, it is more cost effective.
 The workstations can be anything laying around, and we don't care how reliable they are.
 Many of these clients simply purchase a used workstation, then make a Remote Desktop (RDP) connection to it.
 The operating system does not matter much, so long as there is a viable RDP client available on it.
 Currently, our clients use Mac OSX, Linux, and of course, various types of Windows.
 If a workstation dies, simply get another one and make the Remote Desktop connection again; your printers, applications and data are all still there.
 Unix has had this functionality for a long time, but Microsoft realized the need as far back as Windows Server 2003 and our clients have benefited from it.